ClimateImpactLab/energy-code-release-2020/README.md

 Data construction is a multi-faceted process.
 We clean and merge data on energy consumption from the International Energy Agency's (IEA) World Energy Balances dataset, historical climate data from the Global Meterological Forcing Dataset (GMFD), and income and population data from the IEA.

-Part A, we construct data on final consumption of electricity and other fuels, covering 146 countries annually over the period 1971 to 2010.
+In Part A, we construct data on final consumption of electricity and other fuels, covering 146 countries annually over the period 1971 to 2010.
-Part B, we construct data on historical climate to align with the geographic and temporal definitions used in the energy final consumption dataset.
+In Part B, we construct data on historical climate to align with the geographic and temporal definitions used in the energy final consumption dataset.
-Part C, we clean data on population and income of each country-year in our data.
+In Part C, we clean data on population and income of each country-year in our data.
-Part D, we clean and merge together data produced in each of the previous parts, and output an intermediate merged dataset.
+In Part D, we clean and merge together data produced in each of the previous parts, and output an intermediate merged dataset.

 #### Part 1.A - Final Consumption Energy Data